 Research by nine Nebraska Engineering faculty supported by 2022-23 Layman Seed Program awards

 July 12, 2022 - Nine faculty from the College of Engineering are leading research projects that are among the 24 being supported by the.
-University of Nebraska-Lincoln's Office of Research and Economic Development in 2022-23 through its Layman Awards program, which funds work that enhances a researcher's ability to obtain external funding to support prominent scholarship.
+University of Nebraska-Lincoln's Office of Research and Innovation in 2022-23 through its Layman Awards program, which funds work that enhances a researcher's ability to obtain external funding to support prominent scholarship.

 The program offers two tracks — the Layman Seed Program, which funds new projects by early-career faculty who are nontenured at the time of submission; and the New Directions Program, which funds tenured faculty who are branching into new research directions or need funding to support pilot or developmental work toward the next step in a funded research program.
 Awards of up to $10,000 per application for each program are made possible by support from the University of Nebraska Foundation.